AnyChart/docs.anychart.com/Working_with_Data/Data_Sets.md

 The {api:anychart.data.View#find}find(){api} method returns the index of the row containing a given value.
 It accepts two parameters: the name of a data field and the value.

-In the sample below this method is used to select points by their X-values:
+In the sample below this method is used to select points by their arguments:

 ```
 // find a row